Harman-Singh-2003/Chatting-App/README.md

 5. **Build and run the project**

+    For development build, the project will compile when you visit the site for the first time.
+So when the project has been setup, visit [http://localhost:3000](http://localhost:3000), let it compile for ~10 seconds, and refresh the page to retreive all compiled files.

-    For development build, use the following command and wait until:
+    To run the development build, use the following command:

     ```bash
     yarn run dev